Mount Agung: 2017–2019 seismic activity and eruption

 began.
 The resulting eruption plume was reported to rise about 1.5–4 km above the summit crater, drifting towards the south and dusting the surroundings with thin layer of dark ash, leading some airlines to cancel flights bound for Australia and New Zealand.
 An orange glow was later observed around the crater at night, suggesting that fresh magma had indeed reached the surface.
 On 26 November 2017, another eruption occurred, the second in less than a week.
 Ngurah Rai International Airport was closed 26 November 2017, leaving many tourists stranded.
 Lahars were reported in the Selat district south of the volcano.
 More than 100,000 people in a 10 km radius of the volcano were ordered to evacuate.

 Australia's Bureau of Meteorology reported on 27 November that ash from the eruption had been observed at an altitude of 9,144 m.
 By the beginning of December, the eruption reduced to minor emissions of steam and smoke.
 On 12 December, a picture of the crater was taken showing a steadily growing lava dome occupying approximately one third of the crater.

 In June 2018, Agung erupted with 2 km high plumes interrupting air traffic.
 On 3 July, a Strombolian explosion occurred, sending debris in all directions.
-In late May 2019 an eruption spewed lava and rocks over about 3 km, with some ash fall on nearby villages and temporarily interrupting international flights.
+In late May 2019 an eruption spewed lava and rocks over about 3 km, with some ash falling on nearby villages and temporarily interrupting international flights.

+Influence on the climate

+In Bali, the wet or rainy season runs from November to March – but it does not wet the whole island equally.
+The mountain range of Gunung Agung creates a rain shadow that divides the island between a dry northern part (narrower) and a wet southern part (broader).
+In the 1984–2009 period, the average annual rainfall in the northern part was 1761.3 mm / year, while the southern part received 2024.5 mm / year.

+Of the 27 wildfires recorded in Bali's forests and savannas in September 2023, 13 – nearly half – occurred in the area surrounding Mount Agung in the Karangasem Regency; 5 fires were in the Buleleng Regency (northern part of the island) and 5 were near Mount Batur in the Bangli Regency.
+(Temperatures decrease from April to July, then rise again from August onward.)